Robotic Construction Platform Creates Large Buildings on Demand

 At this point, it seems as though robots like these would be most valuable after natural disasters or during refugee crises, when you need to be able to create an enormous amount of housing in low infrastructure areas very quickly and cheaply.
 Whether or not such robots will prove to be more practical than other solutions for rapid construction in the near term remains to be seen; as with many robotics applications, humans are still the cheapest and most efficient way to do things.

-“Toward site-specific and self-sufficient robotic fabrication on architectural scales,” by Steven J. Keating, Julian C. Leland, Levi Cai, and Neri Oxman from the MIT Media Lab was published in Science Robotics.
+“Toward Site-Specific and Self-Sufficient Robotic Fabrication on Architectural Scales,” by Steven J. Keating, Julian C. Leland, Levi Cai, and Neri Oxman from the MIT Media Lab, was published in Science Robotics.

 [ Science Robotics ]